mindthemath/home/content/workshops/matplotlib.md

 ## Workshop Format

-The workshop is organized in the following comdules:
+The workshop is organized in the following modules:

 1. Presentation: A 50-80 minute presentation will provide an overview of the concepts and techniques for effective and organized plotting using matplotlib.